alexandrubb23/blogging-platform/README.md

 sail artisan test
 ```

+## Troubleshooting

+In case you encounter a `Connection refused` error from the app, first check the `.env` file to ensure that the `DB_PASSWORD` is set.
+If the password is set, the error may be caused by the `DB_HOST` not matching the IP exposed by the Docker container.
+To find the correct IP, run the command `docker network inspect bridge --format "{{(index .IPAM.Config 0).Gateway}}"` in the terminal, and update the `.env` file with the output IP as the `DB_HOST`.

 ## Wishes (real world)

 I wish I had more time in order to bring this APP to the next level.
 Please bear with me: it is just a dummy APP.